-Funding: Open Access publication was made possible by funding from Pure Encapsulations, Sudbury, MA, USA.
+Funding: Open Access publication was supported by an unrestricted donation from Pure Encapsulations, Sudbury, MA, USA.
 No other funding or sponsorship has been received for this work.

 Declaration of interest: K. Elgar has received consultancy fees from Pure Encapsulations, Sudbury, MA, USA.
+This article is the independent work of the author and Pure Encapsulations was not involved in the decision to publish this research.